brock-huffar/FetchDemo/README.md

 Then, we have two choices on how to run this file:
   1. Open "demo" folder in your IDE, and run DemoApplication.java

-  2. Navigate to "demo" folder and run as Jar executable with command `java -jar target/demo-0.0.1-SNAPSHOT.jar`
+  2. Navigate to "demo" folder within "FetchDemo" and run as Jar executable with command `java -jar target/demo-0.0.1-SNAPSHOT.jar`

 Once we have the application running, we will open a new terminal to start executing commands